-Basically, what RPN means is that, instead of writing an operation such as 3 + 2, in the calculator by using we write first the operands, in the proper order, and then the operator, i.e.,
+What RPN means is that, instead of writing an operation such as 3 + 2 by pressing we write the operands first, in the proper order, and then the operator, i.e.,

 As you enter the operands, they occupy different stack levels.
-Entering 3 puts the number 3 in stack level 1.
-Next, entering 2 pushes the 3 upwards to occupy stack level 2.
-Finally, by pressing +, we are telling the calculator to apply the operator, or program, + to the objects occupying levels 1 and 2.
+Entering 3 \tiny EMTB puts the number 3 in stack level 1.
+Next, entering 2 \tiny pushes the 3 upwards to occupy stack level 2.
+Finally, by pressing +, we are telling the calculator to apply the operator, +, to the objects occupying levels 1 and 2.
 The result, 5, is then placed in level 1.